ZirwesSecurity/LinuxSecurity/SecuringSSH.md

     PermitOpen none
     PermitTunnel no
     X11Forwarding no

+-J: DisableForwarding yes can be set on the final server if that server is not doing any forwarding, does not affect jump hosts connecting to that server

 TODO: the proxyJump sshd does not need the any settings of the final server (e.g. sftp, remote forwarding), and the final server does not need to allow any forwarding options